What is Neoprene?

 Being objective, pure rubber, once chemically treated throughout, can come up with many of the required features, but here are the four primary disadvantages:

-- It seems that piling on so many chemicals frequently creates allergies, only discovered after buying the wetsuit.
+3. It seems that piling on so many chemicals frequently creates allergies, which is only discovered after buying the wetsuit.
 We don't have to tell you that invariably results in user frustration and writing it off as a bad investment.

 In every department, limestone neoprene beats or matches alternatives.